preignition/program-user-guide/docs/app/survey/explanation/choosing-the-right-question-type.md

 * **Telephone (Tel)**: Designed for phone numbers.
 * **Date**: Provides a date picker for selecting specific calendar dates.
 * **URL**: Validates that the input is a correctly formatted website address.
+* **Account Email**: A specialized field that synchronizes the respondent's input directly with their platform account.
+It includes automatic verification tracking and is ideal for capturing a primary identity during the survey process.

 ## Selection Inputs